vsuorant/sshpyk/README.rst

     # authentication.
     ControlMaster auto
     # The path to the control socket, this is used to manage the connection to the
     # remote server.
+Make sure to not use the same ControlPath for other host non-sshpyk
-Keep them in a *dedicated* directory to avoid conflicts with other
+    # aliases!
+This is to avoid conflicts with other SSH connections and session to the
-    # SSH connections and session to the same machine.
-Sharing the same control socket
+    # same machine.
+Sharing the same control socket with other non-sshpyk related SSH
-    # other non-sshpyk related SSH sessions might have unintended side effects.
+    # sessions might have unintended side effects.
-    # Make sure the dirs on the path to the control socket exist, otherwise strange
+    # Make sure the dirs on the path to the control socket exist, otherwise unrelated
-    # unrelated errors will popup!
+    # errors might happen in sshpyk.
     ControlPath ~/.ssh/sshpyk_%r@%h_%p
     # Keep the master connection "warm" after the last time the SSH connection was used.
     # For connection stability and to speed up kernel restarts.